njteam-udacity/contact_book/templating.md

 }
 ```

-Then we capture the return value *string* from "templateFunc" and append it to the body or any other element in the DOM view.
+Then we capture the return value *string* from "templateFunc" and append it to the DOM body or any other element in the DOM view.

 ```
 var result = templateFunction(dataObj);

 document.body.appendChild(result);
 ```
-The output to the DOM would be:
+Next, the output to the DOM would be:
 # Hello Team
 Tomorrow we are invited out for tacos.